Teaching

 Performance Art History & Theory

-Feminist Performance Art & Queer Theory
+Feminist Performance & Queer Theory

 Site-Specificity